osteele/p5-server/README.md

 output filename, the number of the starting frame, the pixel density, the canvas dimensions, and the browser (Safari, Chrome, Firefox, or Edge).

+Notes:

-Note: The sketch will run for a few frames after the requested screenshot.
+- The sketch will run for a few frames after the requested screenshot.

-Note: Only the canvas is saved, not the HTML.
+- Only the canvas is saved, not the HTML.
 Elements created with `createButton()`, `createDiv()` etc. are not captured in the screenshot.

-Note: This only works for instance-mode sketches (sketches that call global functions e.g. `rect()`, not instance functions e.g. `p5.rect()`).
+- This only works for instance-mode sketches (sketches that call global functions e.g. `rect()`, not instance functions e.g. `p5.rect()`).

 ### Convert between JavaScript-only and HTML sketches